 Materials and Energy

-Generate novel permanent magnet compositions and crystal structures targeting high energy products without critical rare-earth dependencies.
+Design permanent magnet compositions and crystal structures for high energy products without critical rare-earth dependencies.

 The Challenge

-Permanent magnets are essential to the clean energy transition — electric vehicle motors, wind turbine generators, and industrial drives all depend on high-performance magnets.
-The dominant materials, NdFeB and SmCo, deliver exceptional energy products but rely on rare-earth elements subject to supply chain concentration, price volatility, and geopolitical risk.
-Developing rare-earth-free or rare-earth-reduced magnets with competitive performance is one of the most critical materials challenges of the decade.
-The design space for new magnetic phases is enormous — combinations of transition metals, metalloids, and light elements in various crystal structures create billions of potential candidates — but the physics linking composition and structure to magnetic performance involves complex exchange interactions, magnetocrystalline anisotropy, and domain structure that resist simple screening rules.
+Electric-vehicle motors, wind-turbine generators, and industrial drives all depend on high-performance permanent magnets.
+NdFeB and SmCo deliver exceptional energy products but rely on rare-earth elements exposed to supply-chain concentration, price volatility, and geopolitical risk.
+Developing rare-earth-free or rare-earth-reduced magnets with competitive performance is one of the decade's most pressing materials challenges.
+The design space for new magnetic phases is enormous: combinations of transition metals, metalloids, and light elements across various crystal structures create billions of potential candidates, and the physics linking composition and structure to magnetic performance involves complex exchange interactions, magnetocrystalline anisotropy, and domain structure that defy simple screening rules.

-Existing approaches to magnet discovery rely on DFT calculation of magnetic moments and anisotropy energies for proposed crystal structures, combinatorial thin-film synthesis of limited composition ranges, or ML models trained on magnetic property databases.
-DFT calculations are accurate but computationally expensive and evaluate only the structures someone has already proposed.
-Combinatorial synthesis covers narrow compositional windows and produces thin-film samples whose magnetic properties may not translate to bulk magnets.
-ML models interpolate well within known magnetic compound families but lack the physical constraints to generate structurally valid candidates in novel chemical spaces — they may predict high magnetic moments for compositions that cannot form stable crystal structures.
+Current magnet discovery relies on DFT calculations of magnetic moments and anisotropy energies for proposed crystal structures, combinatorial thin-film synthesis of narrow composition ranges, or ML models trained on magnetic-property databases.
+DFT is accurate but expensive and evaluates only the structures someone has already proposed.
+Combinatorial synthesis produces thin-film samples whose magnetic properties may not transfer to bulk magnets.
+ML models interpolate within known families but lack the structural constraints to generate valid candidates in novel chemical spaces; they may predict high magnetic moments for compositions that cannot form stable crystals.

 The MatterSpace Approach

-MatterSpace Lattice generates magnet candidates by co-optimizing composition, crystal structure, and magnetic properties under constraints that enforce structural validity and supply chain requirements.
-Specify minimum energy product targets, maximum rare-earth content allowance (including zero for fully rare-earth-free magnets), operating temperature requirements, and coercivity targets, and Lattice generates novel magnetic phases that satisfy all constraints simultaneously.
-The generation process couples magnetic property prediction with structural stability — ensuring that candidates with favorable exchange interactions and anisotropy also possess thermodynamically stable crystal structures that can be practically synthesized.
+MatterSpace Lattice co-optimizes composition, crystal structure, and magnetic properties under constraints that enforce structural validity and supply-chain requirements.
+Users specify minimum energy-product targets, maximum rare-earth content (including zero for fully rare-earth-free magnets), operating-temperature requirements, and coercivity targets.
+Lattice generates novel magnetic phases satisfying all constraints, coupling magnetic-property prediction with structural stability so that candidates with favorable exchange interactions and anisotropy also possess synthesizable crystal structures.

-The Magnetic Materials domain pack encodes the physics of exchange coupling, magnetocrystalline anisotropy, domain wall energetics, and structure-property relationships for hard magnetic phases.
-Users define magnet specifications — minimum BHmax, Curie temperature floor, maximum rare-earth fraction, coercivity requirements — through the constraint interface.
-Lattice generates candidate crystal structures with predicted saturation magnetization, anisotropy fields, and energy products.
-Validation includes thermodynamic stability assessment, predicted Curie temperature verification, and phase competition analysis against known compounds.
+The Magnetic Materials domain pack encodes exchange coupling, magnetocrystalline anisotropy, domain-wall energetics, and structure-property relationships for hard magnetic phases.
+Users specify magnet requirements (minimum BHmax, Curie-temperature floor, maximum rare-earth fraction, coercivity targets).
+Lattice produces candidate crystal structures with predicted saturation magnetization, anisotropy fields, and energy products.
+Validation includes thermodynamic stability, Curie-temperature verification, and phase-competition analysis.
 Output candidates include crystallographic data, predicted magnetic properties, and recommended synthesis approaches.

 Specify what the output must satisfy.
 MatterSpace constructs candidates that meet all constraints simultaneously.